ashutoshvarma/psp34-contract/GUIDE.md

 The `PSP34` class contains `_mint_to()` internal method for minting new tokens, so we use it to build our `mint()` function.

-For the sake of simplicity we are not adding any access control to out `mint()` function, but if you want, you can add assertions like.
+For the sake of simplicity we are not adding any access control to our `mint()` function, but if you want, you can add assertions like.

 ```ts